EaW-Team/equestria_dev/common/factions/_documentation.md

 		# SCOPE = faction leader: COUNTRY
 	}

+	group = # a categorization used by the UI to allow for filtering.
+UI asset will be GFX_group and the localization string will be group_FACTION_GOAL_FILTER

 	auto_complete = yes # automatically complete goal if the progress reaches 100%

 	ai_will_do = { #how likely the faction leader AI is to select this goal if there is a free slot